-The first recipe we mastered was this simple and delicious Easy Smoked Pork Loin.
+The first recipe we mastered was this simple and delicious Easy Smoked Pork Loin,.
 If you are a beginner this is the perfect recipe to start with.
 It uses homemade rub, but seriously mixing it up is the hardest thing.
 It results in the perfect juicy, tender pork loin full of favor!
 Another great recipe is Pork Butt Burnt Ends – so good and even great finger food for a buffet – YUM!!!

 Pork Butt Brine

 I can’t say this Smoked Pork Butt is much harder than that!
 Sure, it has a few steps, but they aren’t difficult.
 Don’t let the lengthy directions scare you.
 Read through them and you’ll be fine!
 I love that this makes a ton of pulled pork so you can feed a crowd or use it in recipes in the coming week.
 It is also great to portion out and freezer extra.

 Let’s talk about this delicious cider brined pork butt.
 The cider brine brings the natural sweetness of the pork.
 The brine makes it so juicy and delicious.

 Smoked Pork Butt Brine